happycamper1129/python_koans/README.rst

     AssertionError: False is not True

-It also tells me exactly where the problem is, it's an assert on line 12 of .\\koans\\about_asserts.py.
+It also tells me exactly where the problem in, its an assert on line 12 of .\\koans\\about_asserts.py.
 This one is easy, just change False to True to make the test pass.